wenewzhang/mixin_labs-java-bot/README.md

 -----END RSA PRIVATE KEY-----
 ```

-Go back to the project directory, download the mixin-java-sdk from github,
+Go to the project directory, download the mixin-java-sdk from github,

 ```bash
 mkdir libs